Andes Yue

 Andes Yue Yi Fat (余宜發, born 6 February 1978) is a radio DJ and TV presenter in Hong Kong, nicknamed 發仔 (pronounced faat jai in Cantonese).
-He went to Centennial College in Toronto, Ontario, Canada to study architectural drafting and worked as TV host for a Cantonese weekend show on multicultural station CFMT-TV (now OMNI2) in the early 1990s.
+He went to Centennial College in Toronto, Ontario, Canada to study architectural drafting and worked as a TV host for a Cantonese weekend show on multicultural station CFMT-TV (now OMNI2) in the early 1990s.
 Yue is currently a radio personality for the Hong Kong radio station CRHK (Commercial Radio Hong Kong).
 He has been at CRHK since the mid-1990s, and hosts their overnight program Begin With Music from Monday to Friday, but also has his own Sunday morning program on CR1 (881) called Fat's Breakfast (發式早餐).
 On television, he hosts a music show on TVB's Music Channel, "型人型樂館 (內容簡介)", which is only available on cable channels in Hong Kong.

 Interviews

 He has interviewed many famous Cantopop and Mandopop singers including Dave Wong, Faye Wong, Leon Lai, Andy Lau, Sandy Lam, Eason Chan, Stephanie Cheng, Joey Yung, the late Leslie Cheung, Leehom Wang, Stephy Tang, Alex Fong, Janice Vidal, S.H.E, Twins, 2R, Vanness Wu and Kangta.
 His interviews are usually aired during CRHK's Begin With Music late on Monday night or early Tuesday morning.